Weston Airport

-The runway lies across the border between Counties Kildare and Dublin.
+The runway lies across the border between counties Kildare and Dublin.
 The facility is located on the Dublin side of the line.
 The airport operator's mailing address is in Lucan.

 History

 Weston Aerodrome was founded in 1931 (licensed circa 1937) by Darby Kennedy (1915-2016) who, from 1946, operated a de Havilland Dragon and several Dragon Rapide aircraft commercially from the Weston flying field, operated under the name Weston Ltd. The charter flights took the biplane airliners to airfields in the United Kingdom.
 The commercial flight operation ceased in the late 1950s, and Weston Ltd continued as a training provider for private and commercial licences.
 Darby Kennedy was chief instructor and also became chief pilot of Aer Lingus, Ireland's flag-carrier airline.

 In 1988, Kennedy was presented with a crystal memento by then Irish president Patrick Hillery, at a ceremony to celebrate the 50th anniversary of the founding of the airfield.
 During the event, which was recorded by RTÉ television, President Hillery took to the air in a replica of the de Havilland DH84 Dragon "Iolar" (Eagle) which flew Aer Lingus's first ever flight, from Dublin (Baldonnel) to Bristol in 1936.

 Also operated from the airfield was a flying school, Leinster Aero Club for private pilots with several de Havilland Tiger Moth trainer biplanes, an Auster 5J/1 Autocrat high-wing monoplane and from 1960 two Morane-Saulnier-Rallye four-seater low-winged aeroplanes.
-The club now operates one training aircraft, a Robin HR 200 EI-YLG, which is IFR equipped.
 The airport was upgraded from a grass runway in the 1980s when a tarmac runway was laid.
 The main terminal was completed in 2005 along with the control tower and other services.

-Developed over many years by Jim Mansfield, the airport was taken over by the National Asset Management Agency (NAMA) in 2011.

-In 2013, the airport was sold by NAMA to Brian Conneely and Co., who announced plans to "upgrade the radar system and buildings, with a focus on aviation education courses".
-Conneely and Co said they were hopeful the sale would "mark a turning point" in Irish aviation and said that they were "delighted" with the purchase due to its "proud tradition in Irish aviation".

 In January 2014, then Transport Minister Leo Varadkar launched a new Coast Guard Sikorsky S92 helicopter for the East Coast region at Weston Airport.
 The airport owner announced it was in talks with Kildare and Dublin councils and local groups about providing a walk-way and park.

-Today

-As of 2015, over 40 aircraft were based at Weston.
-The airport then had 15 direct employees with another 100 indirect jobs arising from airport tenancies and related activities.

 The airport is used as a staging point for aircraft displaying in the annual Bray Air Display.

+In late 2023, as part of a joint Revenue Customs and Garda Drugs and Organised Crime Bureau operation, €8m worth of heroin was seized from a private aircraft at the airport.